Your Onboarding New Hire Checklist for Interns

 To help deal with this, you could team them up with a buddy who can check in with them and provide a friendly ear and even some mentorship.
 If at all possible, make sure a buddy or mentor is someone of a similar age and who has enough experience within your workplace to provide guidance, but not so much that they’re intimidating!

-And as we know, asking for feedback makes employees feel recognised and therefore increases their loyalty and your employee retention rates!
+And as we know, asking for feedback makes employees feel recognized and therefore increases their loyalty and your employee retention rates!

 9. Check in with your intern at the end of their placement